-On January 15th of 2002, Coach Larry Brown looked at the boxscore of the Lakers and Grizzlies game from the previous night and said “When I saw what Kobe had done, I knew Allen would answer.”
+On January 15th of 2002, Coach Larry Brown looked at the boxscore of a Lakers and Grizzlies game from the previous night and said: “When I saw what Kobe had done, I knew Allen would answer.”
 What Kobe did was score 56 points in 3 quarters.
-What Allen Iverson, who was challenging Kobe for the scoring title, did the next night was score a career high 58 points against the Rockets.
+What Allen Iverson, who was challenging Kobe for the scoring title, did the next night was score a career-high 58 points against the Rockets.

-Like Iverson and Coach Brown in 2002, I’m sure the league’s 2nd best scorer, Carmelo Anthony, reads those headlines and thinks to himself I need to do something to remind people of the greatness that I can do on the court and like Iverson did against Houston, Melo pulled out a career high game that people will probably be writing about 12 years from now.
+Like Iverson and Coach Brown in 2002, I’m sure the league’s second-best scorer, Carmelo Anthony, read those headlines and thought to himself I need to do something to remind people of my greatness.
+And like Iverson did against Houston, Melo pulled out a career-high game people will probably be writing about 12 years from now.

-“I made history tonight, with the performance, but just to be a part of that group of people, like I said, there’s only a small group of people that knows what that zone feels like and tonight I was one of them,” Anthony said.
+“I made history tonight, with the performance, but just to be a part of that group of people, like I said, there’s only a small group of people that knows what that zone feels like and tonight I was one of them,” Said Anthony after scoring 62 points.

-It felt like Christmas at MSG with Anthony delivering shots from everywhere.
-He made 23 of 35 shots including a half court buzzer beater before the half.
+It felt a lot like Christmas at MSG with Anthony was delivering shots from everywhere.
+He made 23-of-35 shots including a half-court buzzer beater before the half.

 “When I made the shot at the half, I told myself the zone was there,” Anthony said.

-With 34 points before the buzzer beater, we didn’t need to see that 3 go down to know Melo was in the zone and a few records were probably going to go down that night including his career high of 50 which he reached 3 times in the past.
+With 34 points before the buzzer beater, we didn’t need to see that 3 go down to know Melo was in the zone and a few records were probably going to go down that night, including his career-high of 50 which he reached three times in the past.

 Woodson: “I was calling for Iman and he wouldn’t even go in.
 He wanted Melo to get the record.”